pguibert6WIND/frr/doc/user/bgp.rst

 An other nice feature to configure is the ability to redirect traffic to a separate VRF.
 As remind, BGP flowspec entries have a BGP extended community that contains a Route Target.
 Finding out a local VRF based on Route Target consists in the following:

-- a configuration of each VRF must be done, and each VRF is being configured its own route target list.
-Route Target list can be one of the following: A.B.C.D:U16, U16:U32, U32:U16.
+- a configuration of each VRF must be done, with its Route Target set Each VRF is being configured within a BGP VRF instance with its own Route Target list.
+Route Target accepted format matches the following: A.B.C.D:U16, or U16:U32, U32:U16.
-- the first VRF that will be able to receive the traffic will be the first to match the route target.
+- the first VRF with the matching Route Target will be selected to route traffic to.

-In order to illustrate, if the Route Target configured in the Flowspec entry is 1.2.3.4:44, then if a BGP VRF instance must be configured, and have a rt redirect import list containing the route target received.

 .. code-block:: frr

+   # FRR vty
    router bgp <AS> vrf vrf2
      address-family ipv4 unicast
       [no] rt redirect import [Route Target List]